magenta-aps/osdatascanner/docs/ddb.md

 but they contract its development, support and maintenance out to private companies.
-As a result, the ecosystem is a bit of a patchwork: many different developers have built different APIs for the bits of the system their own extensions care about, but the system as a whole seems not oo have been designed with a unified API in mind.
+As a result, the ecosystem is a bit of a patchwork: many different developers have built different APIs for the bits of the system their own extensions care about, but the system as a whole seems not to have been designed with a unified API in mind.

 (A REST API for the database, known as the WebAPI, _has_ been retrofitted onto